What are the differences between Swift and other app programming languages? And how can I get started writing apps with Swift 3?

 Apple introduced Swift 3, the latest version of its programming language at its WWDC 2016 event.
 Swift 3 is the first update since Apple announced Swift would be going open-source, and is packed with new features based upon community direction.

 Swift 3 is used to write or create apps for Mac OS X and iOS devices.
 Apple designed Swift explicitly to get the fastest and most efficient performance from devices, and Swift 3 expands upon its already impressive feature set.
+See also: How to learn Swift and write apps for iPhone.

 How to write apps with Swift 3: What's new in Swift 3.0 - community-driven and wider in scope